vees-1/Mercury/README.md

 | Evaluation framework | ⏳ Planned |
 | FastAPI serving layer | ⏳ Planned |
 | Demo dashboard | ⏳ Planned |

 ---

-## Project Context

-The motivation is a recurring client pain point: small Shopify stores struggle with product discovery for new users, leading to high bounce rates on landing and collection pages.
-NOVA is designed to be lightweight enough to run on modest infrastructure while still providing meaningful recommendations from the very first session.

----